 10825 Ninth Line at Elgin Mills Rd, Markham

 Pick your own pumpkin at this farm that offers hundreds of choices and a variety of price points (including the option to pay for a wheelbarrow full of pumpkins).
 The farm also charges a small admission fee that gets you access to a corn maze and some great photo ops with a giant scarecrow.
 The on-site market also offers the option to purchase white pumpkins as well as mini ones and a wide variety of perfect-for-fall-decorating items including mums, gourds and straw bales.

 16225 Jane St, Kettleby

-From now until the end of October, your family can check out Round the Bend’s Farm Fall festival every Saturday as well as Thanksgiving Monday.
-After picking out that perfect pumpkin, your kids can pet and feed farm animals, burn off some energy playing on a straw pyramid and enjoy a wagon ride.
+From now until the end of October, your family can check out Round the Bend’s Farm Fall Festival every Saturday as well as Thanksgiving Monday.
+After picking out that perfect pumpkin, your kids can pet and feed farm animals, burn off some energy playing on a straw pyramid and enjoy the corn maze.
 There are also tons of other tasty and pretty produce available at the farm’s on-site market.

 2287 Durham Regional Hwy 2, Bowmanville